Traveling with Pets

 Pet Quarantine - The Quarantine Inspection Agency determines if your pet meets all requirements for entry into Korea.
-To help avoid quarantine, be sure you have a valid, original rabies certificate, original, current, passing FAVN results; and completed (no empty fields) health certificate (APHIS form 7001 and DD209).
+To help avoid quarantine, be sure you have a valid, original rabies certificate, original, current, passing FAVN results; and completed (no empty fields) health certificate (USDA Veterinary Health Certificate for Export of Dogs and Cats from the United States of America to Korea).
 Follow instructions and checklists listed below in related documents.

 Regulations and requirements can change and Soldiers planning to relocate with pets should review related documents below and the 106th Medical Detachment (Veterinary Service Support) website at: www.korea.amedd.army.mil/veterinary/index.html